 The momentum measurement for particles emitted directly from the target can be studied using the elastic $\bar{p}p$ scattering for various beam momenta.
-In turns $\bar{p}p \to \bar{\Lambda}\Lambda$ reaction can be used for studies of the momentum reconstruction for particles emitted from delayed vertices and in particular for those laying outside the MVD volume.
+In turn the $\bar{p}p\to \bar{\Lambda}\Lambda$ reaction can be used for studies of the momentum reconstruction for particles emitted from displaced vertices and in particular for those laying outside the MVD volume.

-The requirements for the Forward Tracker can be summarized as followed:
+The requirements for the Forward Tracker can be summarized as follows:

-- Angular range: $\sim 2^{\circ}$ 22° . - Material budget in the active area: <0.5% X0 (for one GEM station). - Position resolution: s < 0.1 mm (for one GEM station). - Counting rate: up to 20 kHz per cm2 and s.

-- Resistance against ageing effects, to be demonstrated by a stable operation at design luminosity for the whole lifetime of 10 years with a maximum track efficiency degradation of 2% per layer. - Double track resolution of about 10 mm which has to checked again with the expected pile-up event rate (see also section 2.6) and an angular double track resolution of 5° which is regarded to be no problem at all.
+- Angular range: $\sim 2^{\circ}$ 22° . - Material budget in the active area: <0.5% X_0 (for one GEM station). - Position resolution: < 0.1 mm (for one GEM station). - Counting rate: up to 20 kHz per cm2 and s. - Resistance against aging effects, to be demonstrated by a stable operation at design luminosity for the whole lifetime of 10 years with a maximum track efficiency degradation of 2% per layer. - Double track resolution of about 10 mm which has to checked again with the expected pile-up event rate (see also section 2.6) and an angular double track resolution of 5° which is regarded to be no problem at all.

-And the figures of merit for the Forward Tracker are given here:
+The figures of merit for the Forward Tracker are defined as follows: